cutaway-security/ics-summit-2025-osint-workshop/task4.md

 4. Did you get a list of known email addresses?
 5. Were any of these email addresses members of known, publicly exposed, data breaches?
 6. How long did the scan take?
 Note: The `All` scan will take significantly longer.
-7. Can you pull this data into an AI / LLM tool to begin corelating data between organizations?
-(Don't worry, I've got [Mick Douglas](https://www.linkedin.com/in/mick-douglas){:target="_blank"} looking into this.)

 ### AI Analysis Query